Intrahepatic bile duct cancer stages

 You might have surgery if you have a stage 1 or 2 intrahepatic bile duct cancer.
 Usually, your surgeon removes part of the liver.
 This is a major operation.
 Your doctor will make sure that you are well enough to have it.

-Unfortunately, most bile duct cancers are usually advanced by the time they are diagnosed.
+Unfortunately, most bile duct cancers are advanced by the time they are diagnosed.
 This means you might not be able to have surgery.
 Your doctor might suggest other treatments to reduce your symptoms and help you feel better.
-This includes chemotherapy and putting a small tube (stent) to open up a blockage caused by the cancer.
+This may include chemotherapy and targeted cancer drugs.

 • AJCC Cancer Staging Manual (8th edition)